 Why should I use Instagram?

-Instagram is a highly visual platform that continues to grow in popularity, with over 500 million active platform users and 400 million story users on a daily basis.
+Instagram is a highly visual platform that continues to grow in popularity, with over 1 billion monthly active platform users and 500 million daily active Stories users.
 The number of online adults who use Instagram has grown by nearly 400% since Pew Research Center first started tracking the social media platform in 2012.

 Should your business be on Instagram?
 We think YES!
 But only if you have high-quality visual content that will help you make the most of it.
 Instagram is especially big in the beauty, fashion and design industries, for clear reasons.